Laptop Power Turns Off Suddenly, No Warning

 Laptop Turning off Suddenly

 Laptops and other portable electronic devices that require cooling will turn off suddenly due to overheating.
-This is a fail safe, prevent a fire, and/or system damage prevention that if recognized early on, can prevent a complete loss of the device.
+This is a fail safe to prevent fires and/or system damage.
+This can be prevented if recognized early on, to avoid a complete loss of the device.
 Often the over heating is caused by obstructions such as lint, dust, animal hair, or foreign objects preventing the fan from spinning.

 So what do you do about any of the above?
 In this hub we will discuss preventative maintenance and what to do after the fact.
 Enjoy!